HongW2019/OAP-spark2.4.3/README.md

 ## Getting Started with OAP
 ### Building OAP
 We have a pre-built OAP, you can download [OAP-0.6.1.jar]() to your master and put the OAP jar to directory `/home/oap/jars/`.
 If you’d like to build OAP from source code, please refer to [Developer Guide](https://github.com/HongW2019/OAP-spark2.4.3/blob/master/docs/Developer-Guide.md).
-### Configurations on Spark with OAP
+### Spark Configurations for OAP
 A common deploy mode that can be used to launch Spark applications on YRAN is `client` mode.
 The `client` mode is especially suitable for applications such as Spark shell.
-Before we run ` . $SPARK_HOME/bin/spark-shell ` to launch Spark, firstly you should add OAP configurations in the file of `$SPARK_HOME/conf/spark-defaults.conf`
+Before you run ` . $SPARK_HOME/bin/spark-shell ` to launch Spark, firstly you should add OAP configurations in the file of `$SPARK_HOME/conf/spark-defaults.conf`

 ```
 spark.master                      yarn